 Biometrics is the practice of automatically identifying people by one or more physical characteristics.
 The use of biometrics in time and attendance systems makes it much more difficult for one employee to clock in or out on behalf of another (i.e. “buddy punching”).

-Hand geometry, fingerprint, voice, signature, face geometry and iris or retinal scans are all in use today.
+Hand geometry, fingerprint, voice, signature, facial recognition and iris or retinal scans are all in use today.
 Each different type has its advantages and disadvantages, making each suitable for different types of applications.
-Fingerprint and hand geometry are the most commonly used types for time and attendance applications.
+Fingerprint, hand geometry and facial recognition are the most commonly used types for time and attendance applications.

 Because it requires comparing each existing record in the database against the new biometric characteristic, it can be slow if the database is large and is less-commonly used for real-time applications such as access control or time and attendance.

 You’ll find biometric identification used most frequently in such applications as law enforcement — for instance, the comparison of a fingerprint from a crime scene to a database of prints collected from convicted criminals.

 Biometric verification compares a newly-scanned biometric characteristic to a measurement previously collected from that same person to verify that individual’s identity.

 For instance, when an employee is hired, that employee’s fingerprint will be enrolled into the company’s biometric time and attendance system.
 When that employee attempts to clock in the next day, her newly-scanned fingerprint will be compared to the fingerprint scan collected when she was enrolled into the system.
 If there is a match, the employee’s punch will be recorded.

 Because of this one-to-one comparison, biometric verification systems are generally much faster than biometric identification systems.
 Most commercial applications of biometrics for time and attendance or access control use biometric verification.